You may wish to see an introductory page to this section first.

 During the XIXth century municipal authorities promoted a modernization of the historical town which led to the demolition of many of its medieval buildings.

 Saint-Martin-au-Parvis was a small XIIth century Romanesque church very near the Cathedral (hence its name) to which a Gothic choir was added in the XVIth century.
 It was deconsecrated in 1791 and turned first into a small hotel and then in a ballroom.
-Today it houses a tribunal for individual disputes arising from an employment contract.
+Today it houses a tribunal.

 Saint-Martin: (left) façade; (right) one of the bell towers